DrHB/2nd-place-contrails/README.md

 ```
 ## Data Download and Preparation

 You can obtain the official competition data from the Kaggle website.
 After downloading, please move the data to the `data` directory.
-We also recommend to dowlad external data that can be found [here](https://www.kaggle.com/datasets/iafoss/identify-contrails-external)
+We also recommend to download external data that can be found [here](https://www.kaggle.com/datasets/iafoss/identify-contrails-external)

 ### Preparing the Data
 To process the data, execute the following command: